“Dad, Please tell me I’m not high need!”

 While other parents gushed, “Don’t you love being a mom?”, you harboured the silent fear that maybe, just maybe, you weren’t meant to be a mom.
 You had a deep fear that you were doing something wrong…”What kind of a mom doesn’t know what’s wrong with her baby?”, you thought.

 Feeling overwhelmed and defeated by your fussy, demanding baby or toddler?

 It's common to feel confused and isolated when parenting a high need child.
 If you're at the end of the rope with your child's sleep, crying or fussiness, we've got something just for you.

 You may have even felt like your baby hated you.
 Strong word, I know, but ones I’ve heard from more than a few parents.
 And ones I’ve felt myself.

-The terms high need baby was termed by popular Attachment Parenting guru Dr. William Sears.
+While “difficult” babies have been around forever, the term high need baby was termed by Attachment Parenting guru Dr. William Sears.